Learn How to Create Your Climate Action Plan

 A Field Guide to Community Based Adaptation

 The instructor-led course includes a complimentary PDF eBook of Tim Magee’s A Field Guide to Community-Based Adaptation (a $40 value).
-Read an outline of the contents and the introduction.

 One-on-one Instructor Collaboration